How to tell if you have a concussion

 If your child has suffered a concussion, be protective of them and make sure all their symptoms are gone before they’re allowed to return to sports or other physical activity.
 This will help them avoid second-impact syndrome.

-Call today to schedule a physical therapy appointment at NMC Health Orthopedics & Sports Specialists Today!
+Call to schedule an appointment with NMC Health Orthopedics & Sports Specialists or NMC Health Physical Therapy & Rehabilitation!

 Concussions are traumatic brain injuries that result in the swelling of your brain inside your skull.
 They typically happen after you’ve been hit in the head.
 When your brain shakes around in your skull, it can begin to swell to protect itself.
 This can cause headaches, memory problems, concentration issues and difficulty with balance and coordination.